Bolbotunov/Bolbotunov/Readme.md

 # Welcome to my github!
 ## 👩‍💻 About Me

-I am a result-oriented Frontend developer (a beginner).
+I am a result-oriented Frontend developer.
 Ready to solve complex problems and work productively in a team.
 I am looking for new opportunities that will help me grow as a specialist.

 🔍 **My main stack:** JavaScript, HTML, CSS, SCSS, React, Next, TypeScript, Redux (Toolkit, Saga, Persist), Syled-Components, MUI